joypixels/emojify.js/README.md

-emojify.js v0.8.0
+emojify.js v0.9.0
 ==========

 A Javascript module to convert emoji keywords to images.
+Used by [Gitter](https://gitter.im/)

 The emoji keywords are as described by [emoji-cheat-sheet.com](http://www.emoji-cheat-sheet.com).